SamStudio8/samstudio8.github.io.off/_posts/2015-05-12-playing-phylogenetic-hide-seek.md

 Around the same time biologist Lynn Margulis began working on her own schema for organising life.
-After several iterations, Margulis relied more on morphologic and structural observations over Whittaker's unicellular criteria and allowed her Protista (later re-named to Protoctista in a nod to Copeland) to contain eukaryotic organisms that were "either unicellular **or multicellular** that are not plants, animals or fungi"[Emphasis mine][^3].
+After several iterations, Margulis relied more on morphologic and structural observations over Whittaker's strict unicellular criteria and allowed her Protista (later re-named to Protoctista as per Copeland's model) to contain eukaryotic organisms that were "either unicellular **or multicellular** that are not plants, animals or fungi"[Emphasis mine][^3], once again falling back to classification by exclusion.

+In the early 1980s, John Corliss reviewed the work of Margulis and Whittaker and tried to solve the question of cellular complexity by instead counting the number of “differentiated, functional tissues" rather than just the boolean question of whether or not they are uni- or multicellular.
+Corliss describes plants and animals of having more than one type of tissue, whereas "protists, while showing multicellularity to varying degrees in certain groups [...] fail to demonstrate the organization of cells into two or more clearly differentiated tissues".
+A criticism of this model is it "overlooks the fact that multicellular, differentiated organisms are known in all four eukaryotic kingdoms" such as cyanobacteria[^3].

+There is a difference of opinion between Corliss and Copeland.
+Corliss believes that a Protista kingdom should exist only if "major uniqueness" can be determined, rather than classfication based on the absence of functions common in other kingdoms.
+Confusingly, Corliss "advocates usage of the term protist to denote all forms of Protista, both unicellular and multicellular.
+However, the term protist, as coined by Dobell, was defined by Dobell in reference to the Protista possessing the 'unicellular type of organization'"[^3].
+These sort of disagreements only further cloud my understanding of what the protozoa actually are.

-### Sequencing
+### The Sequencing Revolution
 With the development of chain-termination DNA sequencing in 1977 by Frederick Sanger, the field of molecular genetics was born.
 Taxonomy could now be based on differences expressed in the genetic sequences of organisms (particularly in highly conserved subsequences, such as those responsible for constructing ribosomal RNA molecules), rather than by subjective observations of morphology and function.

 Different sequence database began to create their own taxonomic classification structure